-F. NYCHA employees must report to work at their assigned work sites in accordance with "Managing the Office in the Age of COVID-19," updated by DCAS on September 1, 2021

-G. An employee may not report to work other than telework in the following circumstances (the employee may be eligible for excused leave as outlined in Section (IV) with any additional leave charged to applicable leave balances):

-1 The employee has exhibited symptoms of COVID-19
+- A. NYCHA employees must report to work at their assigned work sites in accordance with "Managing the Office in the Age of COVID-19." - B. An employee may not report to work other than telework in the following circumstances (the employee may be eligible for excused leave as outlined in Section (III) with any additional leave charged to applicable leave balances): - 1 The non-healthcare, non-critical employee has exhibited symptoms of COVID-19 and has not tested positive for COVID-19.

-An employee who has any documented symptoms of COVID-19 must not report to work, until the below conditions are met:
+An employee who has any known symptom of COVID-19 and is not a close contact must not report to work, until the below conditions are met: